zetavg/chromium-website/site/Home/chromium-security/security-reviews/index.md

 title: Chrome Security Reviews
 ---

+# How to request Chrome Browser security reviews

 All launches and major changes to Chrome undergo a security review.

 This page aims to provide guidance for those seeking a review.